 Right at the beginning carrying a child, pregnancy comes with many challenges.
 Come now the hormonal changes and the array of discomforts they bring.
-These, along with other issues, make an expectant mother’s normal daily routine become more challenging.
+These, along with other issues, make an expectant mother’s normal daily routine become more challenging, including traveling while pregnant.

 Sure, extra care should be taken if you are pregnant, but life should not come to a complete halt.
 If you are worried about traveling while pregnant, you can take comfort in knowing that traveling during pregnancy is completely doable!